helga-umrikh/Movie-Observer/README.md

     Visit the [Kinopoisk API Documentation](https://api.kinopoisk.dev/documentation#/) and follow instructions to get token for 'X-RapidAPI-Key'.

 2.  **Add the Access Key to the .env file:**
-    Open the `.env` file in the root of the project and replace `undefined` with the key you obtained from the RapidAPI website.
+    Open the `.env` file in the root of the project and replace undefined with the key you obtained from the RapidAPI website.
+    KEY MUST BE STRING

 ```cpp
 REACT_APP_ACCESS_KEY= undefined